Willyb15/Data-Science-Python/week3/day6-functions_practice/functions_practice_lecture.md

 **Note**: While the names of the variables that we're passing to `update_counts()` are the same as the names of the parameters we defined in the function definition, this is not necessary.
 There are occasions where it is useful so that it's easier to follow the flow of variables being passed between functions.
 In other cases, parameter names need to be more general because the function is performing a more general task.

-Now we need to define what `update_counts()` will do with each line?
+Now we need to define what `update_counts()` will do with each line.
 We need to count the number of words and the number of characters in each line.
 As for the number of sentences, this is a fairly difficult problem.
 One way that we might hack together a solution is by counting the number of periods, `.`.
 We are then assuming each sentence will end in a period.
 Admittedly, this is a fairly naive way to solve the problem; sentences may end with other punctuation (ellipses, exclamation points, question marks, etc.).

 For now, we will neglect these obvious defects in our solution - we can always go back later to provide a more robust solution.
 This type of practice is very regular when solving programming problems.
 As we've discussed, solutions are often built up in an iterative, testing as you go, manner.
 In addition, there may be other edge cases that we haven't considered.
 That's part of the beauty of using functions.
-Since functions abstract away the implementation of counting sentences, words, and characters, we can later go back and change this single piece of our problem.
+Since functions abstract away the implementation of counting sentences, words, and characters, we can later go back and change this single piece of our solution.

 Let's set up a small test case so that we can verify the functionality of `update_counts()`.
-Consider the string 'This is a test string.
-Only for testing'.
+Consider the string `'This is a test string.
+Only for testing'`.
 We can see that it has 1 well defined sentence, 8 words, and 39 characters (counting spaces).
 Let's set up a counts dictionary and test this string in an IPython environment.

 ```python
 In [1]: test_string = 'This is a test string.
 Only for testing'